-Means test: A single pensioner must have an annual income of less than $\in 8,309.27$ ; less than $\in 13,765.73$ for a couple.
+Means test: A single pensioner must have an annual income of less than $\[\in \] 9,325.98;$ less than $\[\in \] 14,479.10$ for a couple.

-Disability pension: The insured must be younger than age 60, have an assessed loss of at least 66.7% of earning capacity in any occupation, and have at least 12 months of coverage before the disability began and 800 hours of employment in the last 12 months, including 200 hours in the last 3 months or has contributed based on earnings of at least 2,030 times the hourly legal minimum wage including at least 1,015 times the hourly legal minimum wage in the last 6 months.
+Disability pension: The insured must be younger than the normal retirement age, have at least a 66.7% assessed loss of earning capacity in any occupation, with at least 12 months of coverage before the disability began and 800 hours of employment in the last 12 months, including 200 hours in the last three months; or has contributed based on earnings of at least 2,030 times the legal hourly minimum wage including at least 1,015 times the hourly legal minimum wage in the last six months.